Wii Sports Resort: Later appearances

 A few months after the release of Wii Sports Resort, Wii Fit Plus, the sequel to Wii Fit, utilizes the island as its location in several of its minigames.

 Wuhu Island is the named location of the third installment of the Pilotwings series, titled Pilotwings Resort.
 The game features gameplay similar to the piloting minigame in Wii Sports Resort.
+Wuhu Island reprised its role as a resort 15 years later in Nintendo Switch Sports Resort.
+Wuhu Island was absent from Nintendo Switch Sports, which instead takes place in the sports facility Spocco Square.
+In Nintendo Switch Sports Resort, Wuhu Island bears a changed appearance from previous installments.

-Mario Kart 7 includes three courses set on Wuhu Island, those being "Wuhu Loop", "Maka Wuhu", and "Wuhu Town".
+Mario Kart 7 includes three courses set on Wuhu Island, those being the race courses "Wuhu Loop" and "Maka Wuhu", and the battle course "Wuhu Town".
 A glitch was later discovered where the player was able to skip sections of the Wuhu Loop and Maka Wuhu maps, which Nintendo fixed a few months later.
 The Wuhu Town map was also included in Mario Kart 8 Deluxe.

 Wuhu Island acts as two selectable stages in the Super Smash Bros. series, those being the stage of its own and the Pilotwings stage first appearing in Super Smash Bros. for Wii U. On the Wuhu Island stage, the players fight on floating platforms that fly around the island, stopping at various locations, while on the Pilotwings stage, the players fight on two planes that takes them from the island from the original Pilotwings to Wuhu Island from Pilotwings Resort and Wii Sports Resort.
 The stages returned in Super Smash Bros.
 Ultimate.